guildai/guildai/guild/tests/merge-impl.md

       dep-subdir/dep-2
       guild.yml
       op.py
+      overlap.py
-    Commit these changes or use --replace to skip this check.
+    Commit or stash these changes or use --replace to skip this check.
     <exit 1>

 Commit the changes.